Solar-Only vs. Solar Plus Storage: Which Is Right for Your Home?

 Federal Solar Tax Credit (ITC): You can get back 30% of your solar system cost as a tax credit.
 This applies to both solar-only and solar plus storage systems.
 It runs through 2032 and works in all 50 states.

 California SGIP (Self-Generation Incentive Program): SGIP gives rebates for adding batteries to solar systems.
-Low-income homes or homes in wildfire zones can get more.
+Low-income homes or homes in wildfire zones can receive additional assistance.
 Some rebates cover up to $1,000 per kilowatt-hour of storage.

 New York NY-Sun Program: Offers solar rebates and support for low- to moderate-income families.
 Battery systems can also receive extra help through NYSERDA.